 The Vice Chancellor for Student Affairs is the university's compliance coordinator for Section 504 of the Rehabilitation Act of 1972, and the Americans with Disabilities Act (ADA).
-In this capacity, the Vice Chancellor for Student Affairs arranges for academic and auxiliary aid support services for students with disabilities.
+Appropriate arrangements are made for qualified students with disabilities to receive Academic adjustments, auxiliary aids, and support services.
 Auxiliary aids provided for qualified students range from communication through the use of computers while taking exams, to the provision of special seating arrangements, and will be made freely available to those students with verified disabilities that require them.
 Appropriately trained services personnel will also be provided if needed.
 In addition, the Vice Chancellor for Student Affairs coordinates workplace accommodations, and if physical access to buildings is blocked to people with disabilities, procedures for the removal of barriers on campus will be followed.

 Disability Services is a student-centered, service-oriented program that also assists students in gaining volunteer work experience.
 Students with or without disabilities, and those who come from a wide variety of academic majors, have found volunteer work with Disability Services to be rewarding and beneficial.
-Volunteer activities include, but are not limited to:
+Volunteer activities include, functions such as:

 Americorps, tutoring, reading services, note taking, testing services, and technical assistance.
-Individuals interested in becoming a volunteer who addresses the critical need of individuals with disabilities may contact Disability Services at 870-512-7835 or visit Student Services/Financial Aid located in the Student/Community Center.
+Individuals interested in becoming a volunteer who addresses the critical need of individuals with disabilities may contact Disability Services at 870-512-7812 or visit Student Services/Financial Aid located in the Student/Community Center.